-Last year, my friend and I did a scenic road trip we’d long planned, one that took us across the eastern states.
+Last year, my friend and I did an epic, and scenic road trip through most of the eastern states of the US.
 It lasted 6 days, and had us drive 4,000 miles, mainly across the Appalachian Mountains through a path known as The Blue Ridge Mountains.

-Just like our last epic road trip that we did the year before, which led us to try this one, we only had 1 location we originally set to check out:
+Just like our last crazy road trip that we did the year before, which led us to try this one, we only had 1 location we originally set to check out:

 The Blue Ridge Mountains.

 What followed once we entered them was a zigzag trip across this area and the neighboring states and in the process, we had done way more than we even planned, just like it happened on our first trip.

 Here’s the map and overview of the whole 6 day road trip journey:

 Now I have to say that before this road trip occurred, I had traveled all the way from NYC to Florida in my car and was staying in Sarasota for over a week (and doing things like staying at beautiful places like Cocquina Beach), and also visiting the neighboring areas such as St. Petersberg and Fort Myers.

 But after that visit was done, it was time to start the real journey, and here’s how the 6 day itinerary went down and keep in mind, everything after day 1 was improvised:

 Now I’ll get into the details of each day and the things we saw:

 Overall, if you take into consideration my Florida visit and this trip, it all lasted for 14 days.